Article 18

 Each update shall specify the date and time when the change triggering the update occurred.

-By way of derogation from the first subparagraph of this paragraph and where justified by specific national market integrity concerns, Member States may require issuers whose financial instruments are admitted to trading on an SME growth market to include in their insider lists all persons referred to in point (a) of paragraph 1.
-Those lists shall comprise information specified in the format determined by ESMA pursuant to the fourth subparagraph of this paragraph.
+By way of derogation from the first subparagraph of this paragraph, and where justified by specific national market integrity concerns, Member States may require issuers whose financial instruments are admitted to trading on an SME growth market to include in their insider lists all persons referred to in paragraph 1, point (a).

 The insider lists referred to in the first and second subparagraphs of this paragraph shall be provided to the competent authority as soon as possible upon its request.